Prism (optics)

 An optical prism is a transparent optical element with flat, polished surfaces that are designed to refract light.
-At least one surface must be angled—elements with two parallel surfaces are not prisms.
+At least one surface must be angled—elements with only two parallel surfaces are windows, not prisms.
 The most familiar type of optical prism is the triangular prism, which has a triangular base and rectangular sides.
 Not all optical prisms are geometric prisms, and not all geometric prisms would count as an optical prism.
 Prisms can be made from any material that is transparent to the wavelengths for which they are designed.
 Typical materials include glass, acrylic and fluorite.

 A dispersive prism can be used to break white light up into its constituent spectral colors (the colors of the rainbow) to form a spectrum as described in the following section.
 Other types of prisms noted below can be used to reflect light, or to split light into components with different polarizations.

 Types

 Dispersive

 Comparison of the spectra obtained from a diffraction grating by diffraction (1), and a prism by refraction (2).
 Longer wavelengths (red) are diffracted more, but refracted less than shorter wavelengths (violet).

 Dispersive prisms are used to break up light into its constituent spectral colors because the refractive index depends on wavelength; the white light entering the prism is a mixture of different wavelengths, each of which gets bent slightly differently.
 Blue light is slowed more than red light and will therefore be bent more than red light.